River Phoenix: 1986–1993: Breakthrough and final projects

 Phoenix reunited with Keanu Reeves to co-star in Gus Van Sant's 1991 avant-garde film My Own Private Idaho.
 In his review for Newsweek, David Ansen praised Phoenix's performance as gay hustler Michael Waters: "The campfire scene in which Mike awkwardly declares his unrequited love for Scott is a marvel of delicacy.
 In this, and every scene, Phoenix immerses himself so deeply inside his character you almost forget you've seen him before: it's a stunningly sensitive performance, poignant and comic at once".
 He won the Volpi Cup for Best Actor at the 1991 Venice Film Festival.
 In addition, the 21-year-old Phoenix received Independent Spirit Award for Best Male Lead and National Society of Film Critics Award for Best Actor, becoming the second-youngest winner of the former.
 His critically acclaimed performance helped bring queer cinema to a mainstream audience.
 The film and its success solidified his image as an actor with edgy, leading man potential.
 In that period, Phoenix was beginning to use marijuana, cocaine and heroin with some friends.

+Around this time, Phoenix was approached by George Lucas to reprise his role of a younger Indiana Jones for The Young Indiana Jones Chronicles, a spin-off television series produced by the ABC that served as a prequel to the Indiana Jones films.
+However, Phoenix declined to reprise the role due to having started his career in different sitcoms and struggled hard to get out from the television medium, not being willing to return to it.
+The role of a younger Indy was eventually filled by Corey Carrier and Sean Patrick Flannery, respectively.

 He teamed up with Robert Redford and again with Sidney Poitier for the conspiracy/espionage thriller Sneakers (1992).
 A month later, he began production on Sam Shepard's art-house ghost western Silent Tongue (which was released in 1994).
 He was beaten out for the role of Paul by Brad Pitt in A River Runs Through It.
 Phoenix then starred in Peter Bogdanovich's country music-themed film, The Thing Called Love (1993), the last completed picture before his death.
 He began a relationship with co-star Samantha Mathis on the set.